 Mebibyte vs. megabyte

 The terms mebibyte and megabyte are closely related and often used as synonyms, though technically they don't refer to the same amount of capacity.
 They are close in size, however.
-A mebibyte is equal to 220 or 1,048,576 bytes.
-A megabyte is equal to 106 1,000,000 bytes.
 One mebibyte equals 1.048576 megabytes.
 The relatively small difference between the two is, in part, why they are often used synonymously.

 At the kibibyte vs. kilobyte and mebibyte vs. megabyte levels, the difference between the binary prefix units of measure and decimal units of measure that use metric prefixes is nearly negligible.
 But that's not the case at higher levels of measure, such as gibibytes vs. gigabytes and tebibytes vs. terabytes.
 At these higher levels of measure, the differences between the two systems of measurement become magnified and can cause significant problems if not used accurately.

 Editor's note: This article was revised in 2023 by TechTarget editors to improve the reader experience.